 Dana enjoys her time on the board of Community Living Above (CLA).
 Also, she is a local Team Leader in the Pilot Community Project for Facing Addiction.
 Facing Addiction is a national nonprofit dedicated to finding solutions to the addiction crisis and serves to de-stigmatize the disease of addiction and assist in locating resources for those in crisis.

-Dana moved with her family to West Linn, Oregon 15 years ago and is the proud mother to two sons, a high school Junior and a University of Oregon Sophomore (Go Ducks!).
+Dana moved with her family to West Linn, Oregon 15 years ago and is the proud mother of two sons, a high school Junior and a University of Oregon Sophomore (Go Ducks!).
 These three men are her core and keep her grounded and real on a daily basis.

 Olie Jolstad is a native Oregonian, and resident of West Linn for over three years.
 A graduate of Portland State University, and business owner providing commercial insurance consulting, and expert witness litigation support services throughout the United States, and international locations.
 He has over 34 consecutive years of long-term recovery and working with others in their respective journey in recovery.
 Olie has served in various volunteer positions with Habitat for Humanity, Boys & Girls Club, church, education, outdoor, and industry professional organizations.